DieynabouD/CSE3901-Project/README.md

 Convert Fahrenheit to Celsius.
 Graphical User Interface (GUI) using the TK package for ease of use.
 File Functions: Save and load results to/from text files for squares and even numbers.
 Save results from fibonacci sequence.
+Check if a given number is a prime number.
+Return the minimum from a set of numbers.
+Generate odd numbers in a given range and then print them in a specific file.
+Find the mode of a dataset.

 **File Operations**